Inspired Stockport is a social enterprise that aims to remove obstacles by offering quality, no-pressure, tailored-made learning.

 How do you understand the needs and then help the 11% of adults don’t use the internet and so are excluded from what has become a basic skill needed to survive and thrive in today’s world?
 Such people are being deprived of work skills, leisure and pleasure, opportunities to keep connected to others and the access to services most of us take for granted.

-Tina Rowland (my co-director) and I had many years’ experience working for a local council as Skills for Life teachers, a field dominated by women, but when the work became increasingly about ticking boxes and redundancy loomed, we decided to take the plunge and set up our own not-for-profit business.
+Judith McGarty and Tina Rowland had many years’ experience working for a local council as Skills for Life teachers, a field dominated by women, but when the work became increasingly about ticking boxes and redundancy loomed, they decided to take the plunge and set up our own not-for-profit business.

-In 2013, and with capital of just £25, we set up and registered as a Community Interest Company.
-We spent our first year mainly living on credit cards and doing bits of part-time community work with disadvantaged and disabled people, helping us to crystalise our aims.
+In 2013, and with capital of just £25, they set up and registered as a Community Interest Company.
+They spent their first year mainly living on credit cards and doing bits of part-time community work with disadvantaged and disabled people, helping us to crystalise our aims.